Can I Trademark a Username?

 Protecting Your Brand and Common Law Rights

-In addition to Federal trademark registration, it's important to understand your common law rights.
-These rights provide trademark protection based on the use of the mark in commerce, even without formal registration.
+In addition to Federal trademark registration, it’s important to understand your common law rights.
+These rights provide trademark protection for goods or services based on the use of the mark in commerce, even without formal registration.

 Experienced Trademark Attorney for Legal Action and Filing